inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

 -  The ``throughputGauge`` figure's ticks are configured to go from 0 to 25 Mbps in 5 Mbps increments - the maximum theoretical application level throughput of WiFi "g" mode is about 25 Mbps.
-The application level throughput is computed from the the received packets at the client, using the ``throughput`` result filter.
+The application level throughput is computed from the received packets at the client, using the ``throughput`` result filter.
 -  The ``bitrateLinearGauge`` figure's ticks are configured to go from 0 to 54 Mbps in increments of 6, thus all modes in 802.11g align with ticks,